lucaleonect/nqa_server/docs/api.md

 - Large files are streamed to disk using `shutil.copyfileobj`; the API does not keep them in memory.
 - ZIP downloads create a temporary file using `NamedTemporaryFile(delete=False)`; FastAPI handles cleanup when the response is closed.
 - The HTML job list contains an “open dashboard” action for `RUNNING`/`DONE` jobs; clicking it opens the Optuna dashboard in a new tab using the public URL returned by the API.

+## Credits

+This service embeds the [Optuna](https://optuna.org/) optimization framework and bundles the [Optuna Dashboard](https://github.com/optuna/optuna-dashboard) for live study introspection.
+We are grateful to both projects and their communities for making these capabilities available under permissive open-source licenses.